Azure/portaldocs/README.md

 ### UX Auto Generation

 Save development time by making use of auto-generated artifacts in your extension.
-If your resource provider has published their Azure REST API specs [(check here)](https://github.com/Azure/azure-rest-api-specs), we likely have asset definitions and views already generated for your resource types.
+If your resource provider has published Azure REST API specs [(check here)](https://github.com/Azure/azure-rest-api-specs), we likely have asset definitions and views already generated for your resource types.
 Please [browse the GeneratedExtension repo ](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views) to get started.

 In the [GeneratedExtension repo](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views), look for the name of your resource provider and drill into the respective api-version folder.
 Here you will find asset definitions and views that you can copy into your extension repo.
 Make adjustments and ship these files with your extension.